 YES.
 We offer a discount of 20% for tour-goers ($20 in advance, $25 day-of); up to 25% off for seniors, students and military persons ($15 in advance, $20 day-of).
 Advance ticket sales for both the House Tour and the Preview Party end at 9pm on Thursday, October 4; after which tickets can be purchased at the door.

 Are all of the houses old?

-There can be a great range in the age of the houses on each tour, from 18th century dwellings to modern interpretations.
-This year features a long-abandoned church turned into modern apartments.
-As well as a Victorian firehouse re-imagined as a home and artist studio.
-You’ll also see a modern interpretation of a lightening-splitter, an architectural design referring to wood-framed homes with sharply angled multi-story gable roof, which was believed in local Rhode Island folklore to split or deflect bolts of lightning.
+There can be a great range in age of the houses on each tour, from 18th century dwellings to modern interpretations.
+This year features a cottage from the 1840s and a long-abandoned church built in 1866 turned into modern loft-style apartments, as well as a Victorian firehouse reimagined as a home and artist studio.
+You’ll also see a modern re-make of a “lightning splitter,” an architectural design from the 1850s referring to a wood-framed home with a sharply angled multi-story gable roof, which was believed in local Rhode Island folklore to split or deflect bolts of lightning.